SWFU-JiangLiu/Recognition-of-pine-nuts/README.md

 # Python-pinus
-#The data include pinus nut recognition three data and the figure used in the article
+#The images used in attachments and articles can be viewed under the data directory